Redpath included in Scotland squad

 Redpath, 22, dazzled on his first cap in last year's opening Six Nations win against England but injury kept him out of the remainder of the competition.
 He then had surgery to repair anterior cruciate ligaments in his right knee in May.

-"A key part of the squad selection was rewarding form and that definitely applies to Ben Vellacott and Rory Darge who have been excellent for their clubs this season," said Townsend.
+"A key part of the squad selection was rewarding form and that definitely applies to Ben Vellacott and Rory Darge, who have been excellent for their clubs this season," said Townsend.

+"We're delighted to be able to include Cameron Redpath in the squad after missing the last few months with injury.

 "When you look through the squad this is the most competitive I've seen it in so many areas and that's testament to the strength and depth we have."